Vegetables are the lifeblood of my healthy meal preps, so naturally, I need a lot of them every week.

 This recipe is NOT a full meal prep like most of my other recipes.
 So I suggest that while those veggies are roasting, you also cook up some rice or quinoa and throw some tofu, fish or chicken in a pan on the stove to turn this recipe into a complete meal.

-When in doubt, just add more black pepper and garlic!
+When in doubt, just add a little more black pepper and some garlic powder!

-Do you get bored of eating the same thing all the time?
-Sign up below to get my free and easy to follow mini meal plans to help you crush your health goals!
+Do you get bored with eating the same things all the time?
+Sign up below to get our free and easy to follow mini meal plans to help you crush your health goals!

 Colorful Roasted Vegetables For Meal Prep